mathio/chrome-new-tab-page-bookmarks/README.md

 ## Permission justification

 Extension requires [permissions to access your bookmarks](https://developer.chrome.com/docs/extensions/reference/bookmarks/) to display them on the new tab page.
 Your bookmarks do not leave your device.
 It loads favicons via Google API ([using t2.gstatic.com/faviconV2 like this](https://t2.gstatic.com/faviconV2?client=SOCIAL&type=FAVICON&fallback_opts=TYPE,SIZE,URL&url=http://github.com&size=16)) and might disclose domains & subdomains (not full URLs) from your bookmarks to Google.

-## Installation

-Manually:
-1. Download or clone this repo
-1. Go to Chrome menu `⋮` -> `More Tools` -> `Extensions` and enable `Developer mode` in the top right corner.
-2. Click on `Load unpacked` button and point to `src/` folder.
-3. Open new browser tab to see the extension!

 ## Development